lchilson/lchilson.github.io/ArchitectureDomainSlides.md

 ## Architectural Challenges

-How many of us have dealt with an architect proposing an outdated solution based on methodologies that have proven ineffective?
+How many of us have dealt with an architect proposing an outdated solution based on methodologies that have proven ineffective? or
+Something bleeding edge that gets all the devs stoked about working with it only to find the learning curve so high its just not feasible given time and cost?
+--really hate when that happens

+Maybe someone in the middle? thats the sweet spot..

 > **TALKING POINT**: This may sound like digging for dirt on architects!
 Let's segue into the next slide.